Learn little-known facts about why so many people are not losing weight with intermittent fasting.

 9. You Binge on Sweeteners

 Sugar-free zero and diet drinks have always been trendy.
-Nevertheless, it is precisely these products that make people reach a plateau on intermittent fasting again and again.
+Nevertheless, these products make people reach a plateau on intermittent fasting repeatedly.

 Does Zero sugar equal full-fat burning, as the advertising teaches us?
 Unfortunately, the reality looks quite different.

 Even if sweeteners do not cause the blood sugar to surge, they make us hungry for more.
-To be more precise, diet drinks stimulate the craving for sweets more than drinks containing conventional sugar (Yang 201021).
+More precisely, diet drinks stimulate the craving for sweets more than drinks containing conventional sugar (Yang 201021).

 Not only does it seem that people who consume light products like water are more often overweight.
 That’s a proven fact.